Fall 2024 / Winter 2025

 Garden Picture

-I work extensively with my own unique daylily introductions and seedlings developed over 27 years of hybridizing in zone 5b without the benefit of a greenhouse.
+I work extensively with my own unique daylily introductions and seedlings developed over 27 years of hybridizing in zone 5b without the benefit of a greenhouse or acreage.
 I focus on selfs and watermarks because I enjoy the quiet elegance I feel they bring to the garden.
 All are tetraploids.
 Recently, I have expanded my work from round ruffled types to also include tall unusual forms.
 Those who follow my work or have heard me speak at various club meetings about my daylily hybridizing program know that high bud count, excellent branching, and northern rebloom are major hallmarks of my efforts.
 Since my introductions are registered with northern grown statistics, I would expect increased performance in warmer zones for the evergreen and semi-evergreen varieties.
 In addition to my website, I also sell daylily plants, seedlings, and seeds through the Lily Auction under the alias Floragin in the spring and late summer/fall seasons.
 (A daylily seedling is a full-sized regular daylily plant that has been grown from a seed which was intentionally created through selective breeding but has not been formally named through the registration process with the American Hemerocallis Society.)

 I ship bareroot daylilies by United States Priority Mail Service within the United States.
 Canadian customers are encouraged to contact me about possible travel to Ontario in the spring and phytosanitary certificate inspection fees.
 Other perennials, which are mostly hosta, are sold to local mid-west Michigan zone 5 gardeners as freshly dug bareroot material from my established landscaping.
 Also, for local customers, if you find something special growing in my gardens that you would like put on a wish list, please let me know.
 You will be the first to be notified when that plant is to be divided in the future.
 Your visits are welcome, but please contact me in advance to arrange for a mutually convenient appointment time.
 Daylily blooming season in my garden is from late June through August with peak bloom occurring shortly after the 4th of July.